drnc/imgstack/README.rst

 especially when processing many large images.
 To **limit memory consumption**,
-*imgstack* **only loads partial images in memory** instead of the full images content
+*imgstack* **only loads partial images in memory** instead of the images full content
-(use up to 1 GiB by default).
+(using up to 1 GiB by default).
 The stacking process also requires high amount of memory.
 Again, to limit memory usage,
 *imgstack* **stacks images by group of limited number of rows** (100 by default).
-Once partial content of input images have been fully processed, it loads a following part of the images, and continues the stacking process, until full completion.
+Once partial content of input images have been fully processed, it loads a following part of the images and continues the stacking process, until full completion.
 The default values
 (1 GiB memory limit for input images,